AbyssGaze/OETR/dloc/README.md

 ## Installation
-This repository support different SOTA methods, if you want use this code, you could reference this steps:
+This repository support different SOTA methods.
+If you want use this code, you could reference these steps:
-1. Download this repository and initialize the submodules to thirch_party folder
+1. Download this repository and initialize the submodules to the third_party folder
 ```
 git clone